November 11, 2018

-eLearning courses are typically created by specialist companies using authoring tool software, packed into a SCORM file and then distributed to multiple companies’ different Learning Management Systems (LMS).
+eLearning courses are typically created by specialist companies using authoring tool software, packed into a SCORM file, and then distributed to multiple companies’ different Learning Management Systems (LMS).
 Once there, unfortunate staff will be expected to grind through long, boring lessons (often under the threat of losing bonuses and incentives) and knowledge transfer will be ineffective.
 Fortunately, there’s a better way.
-By making eLearning mobile focused, it becomes more effective.
-Here’s why you should start looking to mobile authoring tools…
+By making eLearning mobile-focused, it becomes more effective.
+Here’s why you should start looking at mobile authoring tools.

 Course creators are often isolated from the learners who will actually take the course – they won’t see how effective their course is and feedback is only likely to come from having a future meeting with a client to discuss performance.
-With material being created on a one-size-fits-all basis, content is more likely to be far less engaging that personalised lessons which directly reference a worker’s particular situation.
-On top of this, adding updates to courses is not something that instructional designers at content companies focus on… there’s little incentive for an organisation to update references to a case study from 1985 to the findings of a government inquiry that was featured in the news the night before and yet learners will engage more with more-recent, relevant content.
+With the material being created on a one-size-fits-all basis, content is more likely to be far less engaging than personalized lessons which directly reference a worker’s particular situation.
+On top of this, adding updates to courses is not something that instructional designers at content companies focus on… there’s little incentive for an organization to update references to a case study from 1985 to the findings of a government inquiry that was featured in the news the night before and yet learners will engage more with more recent, relevant content.

-Mobile authoring tools fix much of this because they are inherently, rapid authoring tools.
-They are frequently integrated into Mobile LMSs and as such offer a mobile-optimised user experience that is far less clunky and more engaging than typical eLearning courses.
-Updating mobile-focused lessons is generally much easier as they usually make use of microlearning, small lesson sizes and lesson templates.
+Mobile authoring tools fix much of this because they are inherent, rapid authoring tools.
+They are frequently integrated into Mobile LMSs and as such offer a mobile-optimized user experience that is far less clunky and more engaging than typical eLearning courses.
+Updating mobile-focused lessons is generally much easier as they usually make use of microlearning, small lesson sizes, and lesson templates.
 As such, it’s possible to create a lesson in the morning and distribute it via the cloud in the afternoon.
 Updating them can take minutes.
-Compared to an authoring process that typically takes weeks, agility is one of the prime benefits of mobile authoring tools.
+Compared to an authoring process that typically takes weeks, learning agility is one of the prime benefits of mobile authoring tools.

 Adding gamification via mobile authoring tools is far easier than regular authoring tools.
 The integration with the LMS and its interactive templates means adding scores for correct answers or fast completion times becomes simple.
 So does adding prizes for completions.
 This level of competition sees course completion rates rocket from 20% to 100% and beyond – people actually re-take courses of their own volition to get better scores!
 When learning doesn’t feel like learning, it becomes much more effective.